-- Applicants proposing projects that are focused on institutionalizing specific evidence-based innovations in public policy (type 1) should generally have satisfied the conditions of a Stage 3 grant, or be in progress of satisfying them, before applying for a TPP grant. - 2 Applicants proposing projects focused on strengthening capacity of low and middle-income countries to implement evidence-based innovations (type 2) must demonstrate the following for each of the three FID core principles: - a Evidence of Impact.
+- Applicants proposing projects that are focused on institutionalizing specific evidence-based innovations in public policy (type 1) should generally have satisfied the conditions of a Stage 3 grant, or be in progress of satisfying them, before applying for a TPP grant. - 2 Applicants proposing projects focused on strengthening capacity of countries eligible for official development assistance to implement - evidence-based innovations (type 2) must demonstrate the following for each of the three FID core principles: Evidence of Impact.
 Although Transforming Public Policy Grants (type 2) are not required to focus on the implementation of a specific development innovation, applicants must present a strong theory of change that makes a clear case that the work proposed would generate real, substantive improvements in the lives of poor and/or marginalized people by supporting the government to adapt, pilot, and scale evidence-informed public policy and service delivery innovations that have been previously evaluated with a randomized evaluation.
 The application must include a clear description of the potential reach of the proposed work and the anticipated outcomes.
-Strong applications build on lessons learned from previous attempts to address similar development challenges and demonstrate the transformational potential of the activities proposed. - b Cost-Effectiveness.
+Strong applications build on lessons learned from previous attempts to address similar development - b challenges and demonstrate the transformational potential of the activities proposed.
+Cost-Effectiveness.
 Applicants must make a compelling case that the activities under a proposed Transforming Public Policy Grant will lead to the implementation of public policy innovations that will be cost-effective at scale, relative to alternative solutions.
-Applicants must outline the anticipated drivers of implementation costs and make a clear case for the anticipated development outcomes as a result of the work proposed. - c Scale and Sustainability.
+Applicants must outline the anticipated drivers of implementation costs and make a clear case for the anticipated development - ^c outcomes as a result of the work proposed.
+Scale and Sustainability.
 Applicants must demonstrate the potential for long-term sustainability of the proposed activities, including the potential to continue delivering services beyond the proposed award period.
-The application must include strong support from domestic, host country partner(s) and constituencies, and a clear commitment from the proposed partner institution to support the implementation or scale of the proposed activities.
+The application must include strong support from domestic, host country partner(s) and constituencies, and a clear commitment from the proposed partner institution to sup-